mpollmeier/gremlin-scala/README.md

 mvn install   #installs into your local maven repository
 ```

-A word about type safety, Options and nulls
+Type safety, Options and nulls
 =============
 Gremlin-Scala should be as idiomatic Scala as possible, i.e. you can work with Scala's Option type instead of dealing with nulls etc. However, I want to stick close to Gremlin-Groovy, so that it still feels like a real Gremlin and we can use the existing documentation.
 Often you have multiple ways to achieve the same.
 Example 1: Gremlin defines a step *transform*, which in functional Scala land is typically called *map*.
 Gremlin-Scala simply defines both, so it's your choice which one to use.
 I encourage you to use *map*.